 How to Read to Read a Sentence and How to Write One, by Stanley Fish

-The sentence is the coin of the realm, the catch that holds a reader fast to a story.
-And I love that Stanley Fish wrote a book just about sentences.
-A professor of law and dean emeritus at the College of Liberal Arts and Sciences at the University of Illinois, Fish looks at both structure and content in a way that is intellectually rigorous and personal—and he is clearly a fan of the well-crafted sentence.
+When I’m reading, the sentence is for me the coin of a book’s realm, the catch that holds me fast to a story—and Stanley Fish’s book is about sentences, and only sentences.
+A professor of law and dean emeritus at the College of Liberal Arts and Sciences at the University of Illinois, Fish looks at both structure and content in a way that is intellectually rigorous and personal, and he is a champion of the well-crafted sentence.

 “…words so precisely placed that in combination with other words, also precisely placed, they carve out a shape in space and time.”

-Fish is a keen advocate of literature, and once he defines his view of what sentences are, what they do, and how they do it, he moves into examples.
+Fish is a keen advocate of literature, and once he defines his view of what a sentence is, and what it does, as he succinctly describes here, moves to examples.
 He also looks closely at language construction.
-Just as carpenters love the smell of timber and the sound of a hammer on the head of nail, writers (those for whom language is part of the job—and the pleasure of writing) are prone to a fascination with the nuts and bolts of a sentence.
-Fish examines structure, syntax, grammar and usage, all in his clear, easy style.
+Just as carpenters love the sap fragrance of timber and the sound of a hammer on the head of nail, writers (those for whom language is part of the job—and the pleasure of writing) are prone to a fascination with the nuts and bolts of a sentence.
+Fish examines structure, syntax, grammar, and usage, all in his clear, easy style.
 Words can be lumbering, maddeningly opaque things, a point Fish affirms: “Before the words slide into their slots, they are just discrete items, pointing everywhere and nowhere.”

 I wholeheartedly agree with his advice for writers to “make language so transparent a medium that it disappears and interposes no obstacle or screen between the reader and the thing it points to.”
 Though it’s one thing to intend and another to achieve.
 I learned a lot from this book, and felt well-advised by Fish.
 As a curator of sentences, he has excellent taste.
 Here, he cites a line from Anthony Burgess’s novel Enderby Outside (1968):